www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 (i.e. Maven proxy).

-In short, creating backups for the version control system is not a bad thing, but it is cumbersome, if there are many repos and one is not able to just mirror these to a different server.
+In short, creating backups for the version control system is not a bad thing, but it can be cumbersome, if there are many repos and one is not able to just mirror these to a different server with one simple interaction.
 # Repo Process
 > A command, that iterates through each sub repo of a meta repo,
-> can be used in order to work on multiple repos as if it was one.
+> can be used in order to work on multiple repos as if these were one.

-The repo process is a command called `repo.proces`, is part of [OS state interface](https://github.com/www-splitcells-net/net.splitcells.network/tree/master/projects/net.splitcells.os.state.interface) and is a Python 3 script.
+The repo process is a command called `repo.process`, is part of [OS state interface](https://github.com/www-splitcells-net/net.splitcells.network/tree/master/projects/net.splitcells.os.state.interface) and is a Python 3 script.
 When this project is installed, the Python script is copied to `~/bin/net.splitcells.os.state.interface.commands.managed`.
-This folder is added to the PATH variable for the user's shells and thereby the command can be used in the shell.
+This folder is added to the PATH variable for the user's shell, and thereby the command can be used in the shell.

 The repo process checks the file  `./.net.splitcells.os.state.interface.repo/subs.json`.